Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Conclusion

 \section{Conclusion}

-By adopting a signal processing perspective on GNNs, we derived the \emph{exact} generalisation error and gained valuable insights into the conditions under which GNNs, including attention-based models, can effectively leverage graph data in practice.
-Our insights from the theory highlight an important inherent bias in the current benchmarking and development of new GNN architectures for the benchmarks.
-Most theoretical works on understanding GNNs \citep{shi2024homophily,DBLP:conf/iclr/WuCWJ23,luan2023graph}, discussed in Appendix~\ref{Ap:related_work}, assume the Contextual Stochastic Block Model (CSBM), which presupposes alignment between graph and features \citep{DBLP:conf/nips/DeshpandeSMM18}.
+By adopting a signal processing perspective on GNNs, we derive the \emph{exact} generalisation error and gain valuable insights into the conditions under which GNNs, including attention-based models, can effectively leverage graph data. \begin{mybox}{hellblue}{Key Theoretical Insights} $1.$ Generalisation depends strongly on the \textbf{alignment between graph structure and node features}. \\ $2.$ Homophily affects generalisation differently across architectures. \\ $3.$ GCN performance can improve under \textbf{extreme heterophily}, contrary to common intuition. \end{mybox} Our insights from the theory highlight an important inherent bias in the current benchmarking.
+Most theoretical works on understanding GNNs \citep{shi2024homophily,DBLP:conf/iclr/WuCWJ23,luan2023graph}, discussed in Appendix \ref{Ap:related_work}, assume the Contextual Stochastic Block Model (CSBM), which presupposes alignment between graph and features \citep{DBLP:conf/nips/DeshpandeSMM18}.
 This mirrors the nature of most benchmark datasets, leading to the development of GNNs that rely on alignment for better performance.
-Consequently, they perform poorly in cases where the alignment is weak, as demonstrated in Lemma \ref{lemma:misalignment}.
-This raises the key question: \emph{Are graph convolutions truly optimal for combining feature and structural information across diverse graph regimes?}
+Consequently, they perform poorly in cases where the alignment is weak, as demonstrated in Lemma \ref{lemma:misalignment}, which raises the key question: \emph{Are graph convolutions truly optimal for combining feature and structure information across diverse graph regimes?}

 A comparable trend was observed earlier, with many benchmark datasets being predominantly homophilic \citep{DBLP:journals/corr/abs-2104-01404}, sparking the debate on the progress of GNNs on heterophilic graphs \citep{DBLP:journals/corr/abs-1905-09550}.
+These observations underscore the need for caution in benchmarking, with dataset characteristics, such as misalignment and homophily, serving as tools to evaluate datasets more critically.
 However, a rigorous theoretical understanding is still lacking, which our analysis begins to address.
-Moreover, our framework can be used to understand the generalisation of any new architecture using its frequency response, enabling an informed, theoretically grounded architecture selection for a specific benchmark that is likely to perform well.
+The gaps between theory and practice persist, as many empirical observations about GNNs such as oversquashing \citep{DBLP:conf/iclr/0002Y21} and over-globalisation \cite{DBLP:conf/icml/Xing0LHS24} have not been fully formally explained.
+Our results emphasise that bridging these gaps is essential to prevent experiment-driven intuition from producing misleading insights.